fcalabri/bmwg-ai-fabric-terminology/draft-calabria-bmwg-ai-fabric-terminology.md

 This document is a terminology document and has no IANA actions.

-The UET UDP destination port 4793 referenced in {{tab-rocev2}} is expected to be assigned through the Ultra Ethernet Specification {{UEC-SPEC-1.0}}; this document does not request any IANA assignment.
+Note that the UET UDP destination port 4793 referenced in {{tab-rocev2}} is expected to be assigned through the Ultra Ethernet Specification {{UEC-SPEC-1.0}}; this document does not request any IANA assignment.

 # Security Considerations